click2cloud-ashwin/Resource_Partition_APIs/README.md

 ````bigquery
 http://192.168.1.243:8080/api/v1/tenants/{tenant-name}/namespaces/{namespace-name}/services
 ````
-#### Note: Here is an example of nginx-service.yaml where one can have to pass
+**Note: Here is an example of nginx-service.yaml where one can have to pass**\
-####       the name of the service in value of ‘name’ key (for example here service name is “nginx-service”)
+the name of the service in value of `name` key (for example here service name is “nginx-service”)\
-####       the name of the tenant in value of ‘tenant’ key (for example here tenant name is “tenant-1”)
+the name of the tenant in value of `tenant` key (for example here tenant name is “tenant-1”)\
-####       the name of the namespace in value of ‘namespace’ key (for example here namespace name is “default”)
+the name of the namespace in value of `namespace` key (for example here namespace name is “default”)

 ````bigquery
 apiVersion: v1
 kind: Service